-Few occasions in pop culture, or more specifically in genre TV, have had as significant a repercussion as the premiere of V: The Miniseries.
-The science fiction series that grabbed the 80’s by its layered hair, and never let go.
+Few occasions in pop culture, or specifically in genre TV, have had as significant a repercussion as the premiere of V: The Miniseries.
+The science fiction series that grabbed the 80’s by its layered hair and never let go.

-V (or V: The Original Miniseries) is a two-part science fiction television miniseries, written and directed by Kenneth Johnson.
-First shown in 1983, it initiated the science fiction franchise concerning aliens known as “The Visitors” passive aggressive aliens trying to gain control of Earth, and of the various ways the human populace reacts to the situation.
-The show turned out to be a pop culture phenomenon that outlasted the eighties hair-dos popular at the time.
+V (or V: The Original Miniseries) is a two-part science fiction television miniseries written and directed by Kenneth Johnson.
+First shown in 1983, it initiated the science fiction franchise concerning aliens known as “The Visitors,” passive-aggressive aliens trying to gain control of Earth and the various ways the human populace reacts to the situation.
+The show turned out to be a pop culture phenomenon that outlasted the eighties’ hair-dos popular at the time.

-Featuring Faye Grant and Marc Singer as the well-coiffed faces of the human resistance, and Jane Badler, Richard Herd, and Robert Englund as their counterparts, the reptilian alien visitors with an appetite for living earth creatures, and human flesh.
+Featuring Faye Grant and Marc Singer as the well-coiffed faces of the human resistance and Jane Badler, Richard Herd, and Robert Englund as their counterparts, the reptilian alien visitors an appetite for living earth creatures and human flesh.
 The show gave birth to a franchise that just refused to die.

-The two-part miniseries ran for 200 minutes; to a wildly popular reception.
-Its success spawned a sequel, V: The Final Battle, which was meant to conclude the story.
-In spite of the apparent conclusion, following the second miniseries was a weekly television series, V: The Series, from 1984 to 1985 that continued the story a year after The Final Battle.
+The two-part miniseries ran for 200 minutes to wildly popular reception.
+Its success spawned a sequel, V: The Final Battle, meant to conclude the story.
+Despite the apparent conclusion, following the second miniseries was a weekly television series, V: The Series, from 1984 to 1985 that continued the story a year after The Final Battle.
 Johnson left V during the production of The Final Battle due to disagreements with NBC over how the story should progress.

-The series returned as a remake in 2009 that featured Morena Baccarin, Elizabeth Mitchell, Morris Chestnut, Laura Vandervoort, Logan Huffman, and others enjoyed less success and popularity in an attempt to revive the series., even though it featured far more sophisticated special and visual effects.
-As we all know, it takes more than slick visuals to make a series a success these days
+The series returned as a remake in 2009 that featured Morena Baccarin, Elizabeth Mitchell, Morris Chestnut, Laura Vandervoort, Logan Huffman, and others who enjoyed less success and popularity to revive the series., even though it featured far more sophisticated special and visual effects.
+As we all know, it takes more than slick visuals to make a series a success these days.

 Once in a while, a genre TV show comes along that clicks with viewers in a particular way, and this series was one of them.
 I would not be surprised to see this series or some form of a spinoff arrive in the not-too-distant future of genre tv.